AliceO2Group/Monitoring/doc/system-implementation.md

 | Logfile   | Internal; writes collectd logs into a file | - | - |

 Data from collectd can be transferred by one of two plugins (the selection is done in the Ansible recipe)
- - Network - binary protocol over UDP, natively supported by InfluxDB
+ - Network - binary protocol over UDP (natively supported by InfluxDB)
- - Write HTTP - Formats data JSON and send over HTTP, Supported by Flume JSON Collectd HTTP Handler
+ - Write HTTP - Formats data JSON and send over HTTP (supported by custom-made Flume handler)

 ### 3.2 Apache Flume - Collection and routing
 The large amount of monitoring data generated from the O<sup>2</sup> Facility requires a high-performance collection and aggregation.
-The  goal of this component is to receive monitoring data from the sensors (collectD) and O<sup>2</sup> processes (Monitoring library) and route them towards on of the following components (as shown in Figure 2):
+The  goal of this component is to receive monitoring data from the sensors (collectD) and O<sup>2</sup> processes (Monitoring library) and route them towards one of the following tools (as shown in Figure 2):
 - Historical storage (InfluxDB)
 - Near real-time dashboard (Grafana)
 - Alarming (Riemann)